russellmsilva/MazeMappingRobot/milestone3.md

 [Here](https://www.youtube.com/watch?v=TyjdIg3QVlc). is a video of one of our attempts of getting the robot running.
 The robot can be seen sensing a wall, stopping because of the wall and turning around.

-#### FINAL WORKING ATTEMPT

-[Here](https://www.youtube.com/watch?v=uH1z1_MfQ2Y) is the video of our code finally working after implementing a "backtrack" when our robot reaches a dead end.
-Our debugging process included adjusting the mux code to correctly select the right inputs and adjusting wall-sensing values to implement the correct.
-The working code can be found on our Github page.